ibm-cloud-docs/key-protect/monitor-sysdig-metrics.md

 instance to receive platform metrics, follow the below
 steps:

-1. Go to the [monitoring dashboard](/observe/monitoring){: external} that contains your sysdig instance.
+1. Go to the [monitoring dashboard](/observe/monitoring){: external} and find your sysdig instance that is configured to receive platform metrics.
 2. Click on the `View {{site.data.keyword.mon_short}}`button that is in the `View Dashboard` column of the sysdig instance.
 3. Once you are in the {{site.data.keyword.mon_short}} platform, Click `Dashboards` to open up the side menu.
 4. Select`IBM` under the Dashboard Templates section.